FlowLLM-AI/flowllm/README.md

   llm.default.model_name=qwen3-30b-a3b-thinking-2507  # Optional, overrides config
 ```

-After the service starts, you can refer to the [Client Guide](docs/zh/guide/client_guide.md) to use the service and directly obtain the tool_call required by the model.
+After the service starts, refer to the [Client Guide](docs/zh/guide/client_guide.md) to use the service and obtain the tool_call required by the model.

 ---